A Well-Read Tart

 Happy 2020, Tartlets!
 Yes, yes, I know that we’ve all been living in the new year for over a month now.
 Aaaaand that I did an impromptu post in January about my NYC food tour.
 BUT!
 This is my first scheduled post of 2020, which means a new year of book and food blogging has officially begun!
 I can think of no better way to kick off than with my book review of Finding the Gift: Daily Meditations for Mindfulness.
 It’s no secret that 2019 was...

 You guys, I don't know how I'm going to write a concise book review of And Then We Grew Up.
 I wrote pages and pages of notes as I was reading this fantastic nonfiction book.
 PAGES, I tell you!
 Author Rachel Friedman spoke to the art monster within me, and I responded viscerally to everything she said.
-Friedman had dreams of being a professional violist, but she left them behind when she realized the punishing professional music scene wasn’t...
+What's And Then We Grew Up about?
+Friedman had dreams of being a professional violist, but she left them behind when she realized the...

 Quick Look Books: Cookbooks (December 2019)